 Emergency Orthopedics-Pick it up from Elmhurst library during your ortho block and read it cover to cover.
 It is written by and for EM docs, so no boring crap, just the important stuff we need to know.

 Common Hand Injuries by Carter-20 years old and still the best hand book out there.
 You need to know the hand; this book is the way to learn.
 It even has cartoons.
-Elmhurst library has a copy; good luck ever trying to find a copy to buy.
+Out of print forever, it has just been released in a 2nd edition as an ebook.
 ACEP put out a new book on the hand; I read it, but I was not impressed.
 Carter still has them beat.

 Toxicology Secrets-Hate to recommend review books, but this series keeps coming through.

 Accident and Emergency Radiology-Written by Brits, but still a good book. : ) Has all the essential x-rays you need to know.
 No UTS or CT.